 21. Gross Anatomy of the Human Body.
 This course is devoted to a systematic dissection of the human body.
 The instruction is largely individual and the work of the student is made as independent as possible.
-Twenty-eight hours a week from January 2 to February 2.
-Eighteen hours a week from February 4 to May 31.
-Second semester of the first year.
+Twenty-two hours a week from September 25 to February 1.
+First semester of the first year.

-DR. SWETT AND DR. MASON.
+DR. SWETT AND DR. HETHERINGTON.

-22. Histology.
+22. HISTOLOGY.
 The object of the course is to give the student a familiarity with the normal structure of the principal tissues and organs of the body.
 Fresh tissue is used in reference to evidences of cellular function and students are taught the use of stains for the purpose of analyzing the characteristics of particular cells.
 In connection with the laboratory course, demonstrations are given which are designed to illustrate the range of histological technique.
-Seventeen hours a week during the first six weeks of the first semester of the first year.
+Fourteen hours a week from September 25 to November 3.
+First semester of the first year.

-Dr. CUNNINGHAM AND DR. HETHERINGTON.
+DR. CUNNINGHAM AND DR. MASON.

 23. Neurology.
 The laboratory work in neurology is intended to give the student a knowledge of the position and relation of the nuclei and the tracts of the brain and cord as far as they can be made out in gross specimens and in dissections.
 This is supplemented by the study of serial sections and experimental demonstrations.
 The lectures are a guide to the laboratory course and aim to present the type of evidence on which our present conceptions of the nervous system are based.
-Seventeen hours a week during the second six weeks of the first semester of the first year.
+Fourteen hours a week from November 10 to February 1.

-DR. CUNNINGHAM AND DR. HETHERINGTON.
+DR. CUNNINGHAM AND DR. MASON.